JoaoPedro-Correia/SBR2025/README.md

 This work use the dataset Oxford RobotCar Dataset.
 The full dataset is available for download at: http://robotcar-dataset.robots.ox.ac.uk

 # RUN
-First you need run the cels in **pip install** andrestart the kernel, after you need run the **imports**.
-Finally, the code pipeline and model LlaVa are in **PipeLine LlaVa**: 'Model', 'Functions', 'Pepeline', 'Run'.
+First you need run the cells in **pip install** and restart the kernel, and after run the **imports**.
+Finally, the pipeline code and LlaVa model are in **PipeLine LlaVa**, run consecutively the following cells: 'Model', 'Functions', 'Pepeline', 'Run'.